RicardoSalgadoB/streamstats/README.md

 ## Summary
 A **Python RESTful API** for a streaming service catalog utilizing a peristent **PostgreSQL** database and **SQLAlchemy ORM** for DB-API robust interactions, containerized using **Docker**.
 It enables efficient management of movies, series, episodes, genres, and user ratings.

-The primary goal was to demonstrate proficiency in modern backend development practices, relational database design, and API development, building upon a foundational understanding of databases.
+My primary goal was to demonstrate proficiency in modern backend development practices, relational database design, API development, and to showcase a proficient understanding of databases.

 ## Background
 Last semester, I had to code a *C++* project to store a catalog of movies and series.
 While doing so, I couldn't but think that no real company would build a database with pure *C++*, instead, I tought, they would do it using *SQL*.